-renamed as the "Mass Arbitration Supplementary Rules"), most recently in 2024 ("2024 Supplementary Rules").
-The AAA also amended both the Supplementary Rules and its consumer fee schedule.
-As the AAA explained in a press release, these modifications were made after "listen[ing] to the needs of individuals and businesses involved in mass arbitrations" and are designed to "save time, reduce costs and foster constructive dialogue."
+The AAA has since refined the Supplementary Rules (now renamed as the "Mass Arbitration Supplementary Rules") on several occasions.
+Its most recent amendments were in 2024 ("2024 Supplementary Rules").
+The AAA amended both the Supplementary Rules and its consumer fee schedule.
+As the AAA explained in a press release, these modifications were made as a result of "listen[ing] to the needs of individuals and businesses involved in mass arbitrations" and are designed to "save time, reduce costs and foster constructive dialogue."
 The changes included:

 - Requiring each mass arbitration submission to "include an affirmation that the information provided for each individual case is true and correct to the best of the representative's knowledge."
 2024 Supplementary Rules, MA-2.
-The AAA explained the "[n]ew attestation requirements" were designed to "help ensure accurate filings and pleadings, minimizing delays and unnecessary complexities."17 - Implementing a new Consumer Mass Arbitration and Mediation Fee Schedule that, among other things, significantly reduced the upfront fees that were required before a party could request the appointment of a Process Arbitrator. - Expanding the Process Arbitrator's role so that the Process Arbitrator could "tackle[] potential hurdles early, allowing parties to focus on substantive issues."
-18
+The AAA explained the "[n]ew attestation requirements" were designed to "help ensure accurate filings and pleadings, minimizing delays and unnecessary complexities." - Introducing a new Consumer Mass Arbitration and Mediation Fee Schedule that, among other things, significantly reduced the upfront fees that were required before a party could request the appointment of a Process Arbitrator. - Expanding the Process Arbitrator's role so that the Process Arbitrator could "tackle[] potential hurdles early, allowing parties to focus on substantive issues."